 Might early hearing impairment lead to cognitive challenges later in life?
 Yune Lee from the Ohio State University talks with us in episode 30 about his research into how even minor hearing loss can increase the cognitive load required to distinguish spoken language.
-His article “Differences in hearing acuity among ‘normal-hearing’ young adults modulate the neural basis for speech comprehension” was published with multiple co-authors in the May 2018 issue in eNeuro.
+His open-access article “Differences in hearing acuity among ‘normal-hearing’ young adults modulate the neural basis for speech comprehension” was published with multiple co-authors in the May 2018 issue in eNeuro.

 Websites and other resources

 - Yune’s SLAM Lab

 - Hearing Review article linking hearing loss to dementia

 - Sample T Map (as discussed in the episode) …

 Patrons of Parsing Science gain exclusive access to bonus clips from all our episodes and can also download mp3s of every individual episode.

 Please note that we’re not a tax-exempt organization, so unfortunately this gift isn’t tax deductible.